Strategic Architectural Decision: Option B as the Resilient Bridge to CDA

 Executive Summary

-Option B — directing Digital Channels and Search to orchestrate both the DDA Transaction History API for list views and the Cross-Product API for search — is now the interim architecture.
-Option C, the intelligent router that originally won support, failed due to mainframe MQ connection limits that would have required ~40 new persistent connections.
-The team is mobilizing consumer alignment, AWS ingestion acceleration, and legacy API decommissioning to launch CDA search and transaction list experiences by Q1 2026 while preserving the long-term vision of a unified, utilities-only API hosted on AWS.
+Option B — directing Digital Channels and Search to orchestrate both the DDA Transaction History API for list views and the Cross-Product API for search — is the interim architecture we are moving ahead with.
+Option C, the intelligent router that originally won support, faltered when we uncovered the mainframe MQ connection ceiling and recognized the latency it would add under load.
+We still view Option C as the eventual best decision once the infrastructure gap closes, yet Option B keeps us on schedule, advances the DDA-going-primary initiative, and preserves momentum toward a utilities-only API hosted on AWS.

 Cross-link to deeper systems thinking: System Thinking: The Foundation of Every Great Empire.